 Lots of good statistics about the causes, costs and next steps that companies can utilize for understanding their risk and potential costs related to downtime, so they can procure additional funds to protect against future availability issues.

-Let’s take a quick look at the high level findings published in the Infographic.
+Let’s take a quick look at the high level findings published in the Infographic about downtime and the bottom line.

 91% still experience downtime